-Nowadays, financial crimes related to online payments are on the rise, and these crimes are becoming more and more complex with the advancement of technology.
+Nowadays, financial crimes related to online payments are on the rise, and these crimes are becoming more complex with the advancement of technology.
 With the effect of COVID-19, online payment services are used frequently, especially these days, and so these services are developing.
-It is an undeniable fact that while services have improved this much, so has online payment fraud.
+It is undeniable that while services have improved this much, so has online payment fraud.
 There are many ways and types of Online Payment Fraud to happen.
 Also, there are many ways to prevent these crimes.
 In this article, you can learn what Online Payment Fraud is and how to combat these crimes.

 What Is Online Payment Fraud?

 Online payment mainly refers to the money exchanged electronically.
-Online payment is the process of transferring monetary funds from the customer's credit card account to the selling company's bank account.
-Online payment services are beneficial and preferred by a person with the development of technology.
-Although it has many advantages, It also has the disadvantage of cybercriminals as a potential target for conducting fraudulent activities.
-Businesses need to protect themselves and their customers from these fraudulent crimes.
+Online payment transfers monetary funds from the customer's credit card account to the selling company's bank account.
+Online payment services are beneficial and preferred by a person with technology development.
+However, although it has many advantages, It also has the disadvantage of cybercriminals as a potential target for conducting fraudulent activities.
+Therefore, businesses need to protect themselves and their customers from these fraudulent crimes.
 So what exactly is this Online Payment Fraud?

 Any illegal online transactions performed by a cybercriminal are called Online Payment Fraud.
 Online payment fraud can also be called e-commerce payment fraud.
 Victimized online customers often suffer from their money, sensitive information, or personal property.
 Online payment fraud has become more common after e-commerce platforms have become so popular.
-People do not have to spend too much time on what they will buy through online payment services, and they prefer very often because of these facilities.
-Cybercriminals use many methods to capture information that people enter on sites while shopping, such as credit card information.
+People do not have to spend too much time on what they will buy through online payment services, and they often prefer these facilities.
+Cybercriminals use many methods to capture information people enter on sites while shopping, such as credit card information.
 Businesses also need to take precautions against these frauds to protect themselves, protect their customers, and provide them with the best experience.

 Types of Online Payment Fraud

 Criminals use many ways to commit Online Payment Fraud.
-With the development of technology, the ways they use are increasing and developing; some of these ways are:
+With the development of technology, the methods they use are increasing and developing; some of these ways are:

 Merchant identity fraud: